How does INVELOX work?

 Does SheerWind have skeptics?

-Of course, we have skeptics, as any new technology does.
+SheerWind’s INVELOX technology has skeptics as any new industry changing technology does.
 We believe that is how good technology gets even better.
-We invite critics or skeptics to do educated research and study our technology to understand our published research (view here).
-It is difficult to know if the intentions of skeptics are to ride the wake of a new technology or if it genuine misunderstanding and belief in their theories.
-In SheerWind’s case, for every skeptic we have 100s that have studied and believe this technology will be the future of clean energy.
-We ask our followers, customers, investors, and partners to review what the skeptics write and draw conclusions for themselves whether the ideas are meaningful or simply irrelevant, are factual or based on opinion.
+We invite critics or skeptics to do research and study our technology to better understand our published data (view here).
+The SheerWind policy is to engage in discussion with educated skeptics whose intentions truly are to understand the technology.
+In some cases, it has been difficult to know if the intentions of skeptics are to ride the wake of a new technology or if it genuine misunderstanding and belief in their own theories.
+We have found that while we have skeptics, we have 1000s of followers that have studied and believe SheerWind’s INVELOX will be the future of clean energy.
+We encourage our followers, customers, investors, and partners to review what the skeptics write and draw conclusions for themselves.
+Everyone should determine for themselves what ideas are meaningful or irrelevant, factual, or based on opinion with no science expressed or referenced.

-Most inventors of life changing technology get ridiculed when they bring a new vision to our world.
+Most inventors of life changing technology are ridiculed when they bring a new vision to our world.
 Henry Ford, the Wright Brothers, Steve Jobs, to name a few.
-While physics-based and engineering-based skeptics are healthy and must exist, if an inventor is discouraged by unfounded skeptics, then no new technology will ever be developed.
+While physics-based and engineering-based skeptics are healthy and must exist, if inventors where discouraged by unfounded skeptics no new technology would ever be developed.

-We do not expect everyone to understand our technology; we can only hope that you appreciate the potential of INVELOX and what it can do for our planet.
+We do not expect everyone to understand our technology; we only hope that the potential of INVELOX and what it can do for our planet is appreciated.